Winter Attic Temps: What’s Normal and Why It Matters

 Daytime Temperatures

 During winter days, attic temperatures can be significantly higher than the outside temperature.
 This difference is primarily due to solar heat absorption by the roof.
 Even on cold winter days, the sun’s rays can warm the roof surface, causing the attic space to heat up.
 For example, if the outdoor temperature is 30°F (1°C), the attic temperature might reach 50°F (10°C) or higher during peak sunlight hours.
+Proper insulation and ventilation are essential to protect the attic and roof from extreme heat that can build up during sunny winter days, helping to maintain a consistent attic temperature and prevent potential damage.

 Factors affecting daytime attic temperatures: